Skip to main content

 Indigenous entrepreneurs in Canada

-Indigenous people contribute an estimated $30 billion to the national economy annually.
-They also have a significant role in Canada’s business sector.
+Indigenous people contribute more than $30 billion to the national economy annually.
+They also have a significant role in Canada’s business sector with more than 50,000 Indigenous-owned businesses nationwide.

 Terminology for the Indigenous population of Canada